MicrosoftDocs/architecture-center/docs/ai-ml/architecture/baseline-openai-e2e-chat-content.md

 ## Networking

-Network security is at the core of the baseline end-to-end chat architecture using OpenAI.
+Along with identity-based access, network security is at the core of the baseline end-to-end chat architecture using OpenAI.
 From a high level, the network architecture ensures the following:

-1. A single secure entry point for client traffic
+- A single secure entry point for chat UI traffic
-1. Network traffic is filtered
+- Network traffic is filtered
-1. Data in transit is encrypted end-to-end with TLS
+- Data in transit is encrypted end-to-end with TLS
-1. Data exfiltration is minimized by keeping traffic in Azure through the use of Private Link
+- Data exfiltration is minimized by keeping traffic in Azure through the use of Private Link
-1. Network resources are logically grouped and isolated from each other through network segmentation
+- Network resources are logically grouped and isolated from each other through network segmentation

 ### Network flows